kamenoseiji/imageSynth/README.md

   -T : switch to apply transfer function to enhance contrast

+  -D : specify dark frames (e.g. -L1,2 to use the 1st and 2nd image files as dark frames)

   -L : specify Red-filtered frames to apply LRGB composite (e.g. -L3,4,5 to use the 3rd, 4th, 5th image files as L-channel)

   -C : switch to position calibration mode for commet tracking